Founder and Ambassador

 In 1989, along with her husband Sting, Styler started the Rainforest Foundation (now Rainforest Fund), an organization devoted to protecting rainforests and their indigenous peoples.
 Her efforts over the years have aided in expanding the project over three continents: South America, Africa and Asia.
 Since 1991 she has produced the charity’s regular benefit concert at New York’s Carnegie Hall, working with some of the world’s most exciting and talented artists across the range of musical fields, and has raised more than $30 million for its work.

 In 2007, after a visit to Ecuador’s northern Amazon, where Styler witnessed the suffering of thousands of people as a result of oil contamination, she immediately galvanized UNICEF Ecuador to join with the Rainforest Fund and the Amazon Defense Fund in a project to install rainwater collection and filter systems and tanks in schools, medical centers and homes.
-Her early support for clean water in Ecuador inspired the creation of ClearWater, a movement for clean water, cultural survival and rainforest protection in Ecuador’s northern Amazon.
+Her early support for clean water in Ecuador inspired the creation of – and continues to build – ClearWater, a movement for clean water, cultural survival and rainforest protection in Ecuador’s northern Amazon.

 Styler’s charitable works for human rights and the environment have been recognized by many award-giving bodies.
 She was the Keynote Speaker at the Reebok Human Rights Awards in 1994, and her numerous honours include: the 1994 Rainforest Hero Award by the Rainforest Action Network for her efforts in protecting the Xingu Park in Brazil; Outstanding Woman Environmentalist by the Center for Environmental Education; The Humanitarian Award (1995) from the Hospitality Committee for the United Nations delegations; the Ermenegildo Zegna International Environmental Award (1998) from GQ magazine; the Human Rights Champion Award (2000) from Amnesty International; a Forces for Nature Award (2002) from the Natural Resources Defense Council; the Liz Tilberis Humanitarian Award (2004); an Oceana award for her outstanding contribution to protecting and conserving our environment, alongside husband Sting and Former US President Bill Clinton (2008); Riverkeeper’s Big Fish award (2011); a Clinton Global Initiative award (2011); the Artists for Peace award (2012); and We Are Family Foundation’s award (2013).
 She has also spoken publicly many times on environmental issues, including at the United Nations General Assembly on Climate Change in 2009 and the Sustainable Operations Summit in New York in 2012.